xwxbug/autoit-cn/Include/_ReadMe_.txt

-﻿This directory contains pre-written functions for use in your AutoIt scripts.
+This directory contains pre-written functions for use in your AutoIt scripts.

 Include the functions using: